 Migraines can affect a large part of a migraine sufferer’s life so it is important that they are aware of anything that can potentially trigger a migraine attack.
+(You can learn more about different types of migraine, their causes, symptoms and treatments here).
 We have discussed other causes of migraines including genetics and the environment, but there is another potential trigger…our diet.
 This idea is based on accounts from individuals who have noticed that they suffer migraines after eating certain foods.

 Potential food triggers